AdobeDocs/commerce-operations.en/help/performance/application-server.md

 * Service classes (that is, classes that provide behavior but not data, such as `EventManager`) should not have mutable state.
 * Avoid temporal coupling.

-## Disable Application Server
+## Disable GraphQL Application Server

-Procedures for disabling Application Server vary depending upon whether the server is running in an on-premises or Cloud deployment.
+Procedures for disabling GraphQL Application Server vary depending upon whether the server is running in an on-premises or Cloud deployment.

-### Disable Application Server on Cloud Starter
+### Disable GraphQL Application Server (cloud)

 1. Remove any new files and any other code changes that were included in the `AppServer Enabled` commit during your preparations for deployment.